 Personnel Changes.
-If you are aware that a Key Contact will be leaving your institution after you lock down the IP, leave that person in their current role.
+If you are aware that a Key Contact will be leaving your institution after you lock down the IP, leave that person's name in his or her current role.
 The IP should be accurate as of the time of lock down.
-Subsequently, please notify Mr. Joe (tjoe@msche.org) by e-mail of the actual termination and/or any replacement, and he will make the change(s) on your behalf.
+Subsequently, please notify Mr. Joe (tjoe@msche.org) by e-mail of the actual termination and/or any replacement, and he will make the change (s) on your behalf.